 The Occupational Outlook Handbook cites that employment of computer system analysts is projected to grow 25 percent from 2012 to 2022, much faster than the average for all occupations.
 Faster than average growth is also expected for computer database administrators and software developers from 2012 to 2022.
 Computerworld's annual Hot Skills list identifies programming and application development (especially mobile applications and health care), project management, and business intelligence as areas that are in demand.
+The A.S.
+Computer Science degree program at Finger Lakes Community College is designed to meet the needs of a technical field that is continuously evolving and changing.

-The Associate in Science (A.S.) degree in Computer Science at Finger Lakes Community College is a technical degree, offering a solid core of required computing science courses.
-The degree also requires a core of mathematics (including Calculus I and II) and science courses, in addition to required liberal arts courses necessary to transfer with full junior status to a four-year institution.
+The A.S.
+Computer Science degree is a technical degree that offers a solid core of required computing science courses.
+The degree requires a core of mathematics (including Calculus I and II) and science courses, in addition to required liberal arts courses necessary for transferring with full junior status into a baccalaureate degree program.
 The curriculum in the program is continually updated to reflect new changes in technology such as:

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Apply computational concepts and analytical thinking in the development of computer algorithms and solutions.